out386/Buginator/README.md

 Stores the provided message in a list.
 /newreq (request) : make a new request.
-getreq : show all requests for the group.
+/getreq : show all requests for the group.
-delreq (request id) : delete the request for the group (group admins and original requester only).
+/delreq (request id) : delete the request for the group (group admins and original requester only).
+There's no validation before confirmation, so things like "/deltag The biggest idiot" will produce interesting results.

 TagAlert:

 This bot also contains a copy of https://github.com/Pitasi/TagAlertBot.
-This was done because the original bot couldn't reliably disable the #everyone and #admin tags, until the developer of TagAlertBot fixes the problem.
-This bot needs the "privacy" attribute to be set to "disabled" from Botfather.
+This bot needs the "privacy" attribute to be set to "disabled" and the inline attribute to be set to "enabled" from Botfather.

 This bot was written using https://github.com/volodymyrlut/heroku-node-telegram-bot.
 The below are the hosting instructions/README from heroku-node-telegram-bot.